 Salt-free water softening systems, otherwise known as water conditioners, don’t technically produce soft water.
 Instead, these systems retain calcium and magnesium ions in water, but prevent them from forming scale, using a process called template-assisted crystallization (TAC).

 Unlike ion exchange water softeners, salt-free water conditioners don’t need to regenerate, which means they don’t waste water, and they don’t use salt.

 This makes them a much better option for people who want to prevent the effects of hardness ions in their homes while keeping their carbon footprint as small as possible.

 📑 Are Water Softeners Bad For The Environment?
 Final Word

 There are a few environmental effects of softened water systems that you should consider before you buy this water treatment system for your home.

-If you’re keen to reduce your carbon footprint, know that a water softener will have some impact.
+If you’re keen to reduce your water footprint or carbon footprint, know that a water softener will have some impact.